Larry Charles: Seinfeld

 Charles also has a cameo in the episode titled "The Parking Garage," which was written by David.

 Mad About You

 In 1995, Charles left the writing staff of Seinfeld to join that of another hugely successful mid-1990s sitcom: Paul Reiser's Mad About You.

 The Tick, Dilbert

 Charles served as executive producer on two short-lived programs, The Tick (for which he wrote two episodes), and the Dilbert animated series, which he co-developed with Scott Adams and co-wrote the following episodes:

 Curb Your Enthusiasm

-In 2000, Charles began his first job as a director on Curb Your Enthusiasm, Larry David's follow-up series to Seinfeld (which Larry David co-created).
-Charles directed 18 episodes of the hit HBO show.
+In 2000, Charles began his first directorial job on the HBO series Curb Your Enthusiasm, Larry David's follow-up to Seinfeld (which David co-created).
+Charles directed 18 episodes of the hit show.

 Entourage

 Charles served as an executive producer and writer on the HBO show Entourage for the first two seasons.
 The episodes that he wrote were:

+Personal life

+Charles has been married at least twice, to Barbara DeSantis and Keely Charles.

+Charles has a daughter, Pearl Charles, who is a singer-songwriter.

+Charles objected to "blind support for this Israeli genocide" in reference to the Gaza war.